Scawton: History

-Scawton has a pub, The Hare, and a 12th-century church, dedicated to St Mary.
+Scawton has a pub, The Hare, and the 12th-century St Mary's Church, Scawton.
 The church was built by the monks who later inhabited Byland Abbey and was renovated in 1892 by C. Hodgson Fowler.
 The structure is now grade I listed, and belongs to the ecclesiastical parish of Upper Ryedale.
 South of the village is a sawmill and woodworkers who use oak.
 There are no shopping amenities, and the hamlet has only a small number of properties, with some outlying farmsteads in the surrounding area.
 One of the few non-stone construction buildings in the hamlet is the village hall/reading room; this is made from corrugated green iron.

 The road through the hamlet, known as Sperragate, links the A170 with the village of Old Byland and Rievaulx.
 This used to be the main route between Helmsley and Hambleton, before carrying on to Thirsk.
 The route is marked in Scawton with a wayside cross.
 The route was used by, and possible built for, the monks who used it to travel between the abbeys of Rievaulx and Byland.
 Besides building the church, the monks are thought to have built the pub for the use of travellers.
 The nearest railway station used to be in Coxwold, some 4 mi to the south, but after the line closed, the nearest railway station is now in Thirsk.

 In August 1981, a well-spoken caller, rang the police at Ripon to report a body on the road between Scawton and Rievaulx.
 The body was labelled as Nude in the Nettles (despite actually being found in willow herb), and is a long-running unidentified murder case.